tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

         number of cycles in a unit time

     Geocentric Tide
-        Tidal variation relative to the Earth's center of figure, which is equal to the sum of the :term:`Ocean Tide` and :term:`Earth Tide`
+        tidal variation relative to the Earth's center of figure, which is equal to the sum of the :term:`Ocean Tide` and :term:`Earth Tide`

+    Geopotential
+        the Earth's gravitational potential

     Geoid
         equipotential surface coinciding with the ocean surface in the absence of astronomical or dynamical effects